jnordberg/wintersmith/README.md

 There are two special metadata keys, The first one is `template` which specifies what template to render the page with.
 If the key is omitted or set to `none` the page will not be rendered (but still available in the content tree).

 The second one is `filename` which can be used to override the output filename of the page.
-See filename see [filename templating](https://github.com/jnordberg/wintersmith/wiki/Page-Plugin#filename-templating) for advanced usage.
+See [filename templating](https://github.com/jnordberg/wintersmith/wiki/Page-Plugin#filename-templating) for advanced usage.

 ### Templates